-Using your mouse, tollover and click on the different parts of this cartridge.
+Using your mouse, rollover and click on the different parts of this cartridge.

-The Brass Case is, usually made of brass or copper, containing the powder charge, the primer and the bullet.
+The Case is, usually made of bress, contains the powder charge, the primer and the bullet.
 (Before development of the metallic cartridge, the term was used to mean a roll or case of paper containing powder and shot.